 • Get a tri-band mesh: this means these nodes have a “3rd antenna” to pass traffic and information between the nodes, dedicate for just that, which frees the other 2 antennas to serve users and devices.
 More speed, no wiring needed, but more expensive.
 Eero, for their WiFi6 units, says their dual-band system goes up to 500Mbps and tri-band up to 1Gbps.
 Ball is in your camp to decide what you need, look at your plan from your ISP 1st and think about the future.

 • Use “Ethernet over powerline” where you use your power outlets as.. network wiring1 Does not always work as wiring age, panel age, receptacles and more factors may affect this type of product.
 The only way to know is to try and in this house it’s a no go but the previous one it worked well.
 If you go that route make sure you can return what you buy if it does not work.
 Very important: DO NOT PLUG THE ADAPTERS IN POWER BARS, plug them directly in the wall outlet.
+Also both “endpoints” need to be on the same line in the breaker panel, or it won’t work.
+Here is a good diagram, if you put one on black and one on red they don’t see each other.

 • Use coaxial cables, the ones for the cable TV stuff most likely wired in your house: that’s what I use and works quite well, but a smidgeon more expensive than powerline.
 This is what I use, very happy and there are others on the market you can look at based on where you live.